Dinosaur (2000 film): Critical response

 Roger Ebert gave the film three stars out of four, praising the film's "amazing visuals" but criticizing the decision to make the animals talk, which he felt canceled out the effort to make the film so realistic.
 Ebert wrote, "An enormous effort had been spent on making these dinosaurs seem real, and then an even greater effort was spent on undermining the illusion".
 On the syndicated television series Roger Ebert & the Movies, the film received two thumbs up with guest host Michaela Pereira from ZDTV's Internet Tonight additionally praising the vocal performances for the characters.
 Todd McCarthy of Variety called it "an eye-popping visual spectacle", but later wrote, "somewhere around half-way through, you begin to get used to the film's pictorial wondrousness — to take it for granted, even — and start to realize that the characters and story are exceedingly mundane, unsurprising and pre-programmed."
-Peter Keough of the Boston Phoenix said, "Maybe it's just the Barney hater in me, but I prefer my dinosaurs without dialogue."
+Peter Keough of the Boston Phoenix wrote, "Maybe it's just the Barney hater in me, but I prefer my dinosaurs without dialogue."
+Michael Sragow of Salon said, "Well, Bambi meets Godzilla again in the new computer-cartoon epic Dinosaur, but the results aren't so witty."
 A. O. Scott, reviewing for The New York Times, praised the opening sequence as "a visual and sonic extravaganza that the rest of the movie never quite lives up to.
 Those scores of animators and technical advisers have conjured a teeming pre-human world, and the first minutes of the film present it in a swooping, eye-filling panorama."
 Summarizing the review, he later wrote that "[t]he reason to see this movie is not to listen to the dinosaurs but to watch them move, to marvel at their graceful necks and clumsy limbs and notice how convincingly they emerge into sunlight or get wet."

 Kenneth Turan of the Los Angeles Times wrote that the film "astonishes and disheartens as only the most elaborate, most ambitious Hollywood products can.
 A technical amazement that points computer-generated animation toward the brightest of futures, it's also cartoonish in the worst way, the prisoner of pedestrian plot points and childish, too-cute dialogue."
 Mark Caro of the Chicago Tribune wrote "The action is easy enough to follow, and the screen is never dull.
 But for a story that takes place some 65 million years ago, Dinosaur is awfully reliant on recent recycled parts."
 Desson Howe, reviewing for The Washington Post, felt the movie "was somewhat derivative and lacked a narrative arc" and claimed it was too similar to The Land Before Time.